TheRandomLabs/RandomPatches/README.md

 In vanilla Minecraft, the framerate limit slider step size is 10.0.
 RandomPatches changes this to 1.0 by default.

+### Return to main menu after disconnect

+This feature makes Minecraft return to the main menu screen after disconnecting rather than the Realms or multiplayer screen.

 ## Configuration

 The RandomPatches configuration can be found at `config/randompatches.toml`.